-Before you start trying on clothes and organising what you do and don’t want to take, get yourself familiar with the luggage allowances of the airline you’re travelling with.
+Before you start trying on clothes and organising what to take, get yourself familiar with the luggage allowances of the airline you’re travelling with.

 2. Save on liquids with travel minis

 It’s also worth checking the rules and regulations about what you can take in your hand luggage.
 You’ll need to pack any liquids, creams and gels in clear plastic bags and these can’t be any more than 100ml per item.
-Travel minis are a great way to take toiletries with you without going over the limit, especially if you’re just taking hand luggage on holiday this year.
+Travel minis are a great way to take toiletries with you without going over the limit, especially if you’re just taking hand luggage on holiday.

 Top tip: Make sure you’ve packed all of these in clear bags before you get to the airport so you don’t have to empty out all of the contents of your suitcase in front of many other frustrated holidaymakers!
 Pop these items into the front pocket of your suitcase so you can quickly grab them.